mikeizbicki/cmc-csci143/README.md

     1. and in office hours.

+    I trust you all to be reasonable and ensure that collaboration is beneficial for your learning and not mere copying work.

-1. You MAY NOT look at another student's code (or have another human look at your code) in any other context.
+1. You MAY NOT collaborate with students in any other context.

 1. You MAY NOT look at another student's code on github.